 Condo/high rise inspections and reporting

-New state law requires reporting and inspections for condos, co-ops, apartments
+State law requires reporting and inspections for condos, co-ops, apartments

 Village residents who live in buildings three stories or taller are asked to ensure that their building manger, property association manager, homeowner association manager, or other person, board or committee that oversees building maintenance, is aware of the new law and is responding appropriately.